Media Development Indicators (MDIs)

 The Media Development Indicators framework is currently being applied in countries across all regions to carry out in-depth assessments of their media environment.
-UNESCO has thus completed MDI-based assessments in Bhutan, Croatia, Ecuador, Egypt, Gabon, Jordan, the Maldives, Mauritania, Mozambique, Timor Leste and Tunisia.
-Assessments are ongoing in Bolivia, Brazil, Côte d'Ivoire, Iraq, Nepal, Palestine, South Sudan, Togo, Uganda and Uruguay, as well as a regional project in South-East Europe.
+UNESCO has thus completed MDI-based assessments in Bhutan, Croatia, Ecuador, Egypt, Gabon, Jordan, the Maldives, Mozambique, Timor Leste and Tunisia.
+Assessments are ongoing in Bolivia, Brazil, Colombia, Côte d'Ivoire, Curaçao, the Dominican Republic, Iraq, Liberia, Mongolia, Myanmar, Nepal, Palestine, South Sudan, Togo, Uganda and Uruguay, as well as a regional project in South-East Europe.
 In most cases, UNESCO has partnered with a credible independent local research institution or media development organization, in charge of coordinating the study.
 Emphasis is placed on conducting multi-stakeholder consultations involving both private and public actors.
 These assessments result in the formulation of a series of evidence-based recommendations aimed at helping policy makers and media development actors to address identified gaps and foster enabling environments for free, independent and pluralistic media.

 Other organizations are also using the MDI framework to carry out assessments at their own initiative, such as in Benin (project carried out by Media Foundation for West Africa and DANIDA) and in Qatar (project launched by the Doha Centre for Media Freedom).

-UNESCO has recently finalized a practical guidebook to assist researchers in applying the Media Development Indicators, based on the lessons learnt from the first series of assessments.
+UNESCO has published a practical guidebook to assist researchers in applying the Media Development Indicators, based on the lessons learnt from the first series of assessments.

 The Media Development Indicators are also being used in the definition of a UN common approach to media development and good governance.